kevincaradant/generate_check_md5/README.md

 - `$ npm run minor`: Create a tag 0.X.0 and publish the npm module
 - `$ npm run major`: Create a tag X.0.0 and publish the npm module
 - `$ npm run postpublish`: After to call `npm run publish`, We push the new tag on the github (origin master)
-- `$ npm run toc`: Create a Changelog using the commits on github
+- `$ npm run autocl`: Generate a Changelog file using the commits on github

 ### How it works ?